Aledax/WireConstruction/README.md

 # Wire Construction

 A unique and challenging puzzle game born from my passion for puzzle games and geometry.
-I created this purely for fun.
+I created this for fun.

 To play the game, make sure you have the following installed:
 - Python 3